Search This Blog

 Saturday, October 14, 2023

-How to Draft the Pattern for a Dress with Gathered Skirt, In-Seam Pockets, and Cap Sleeves
+How to Draft the Pattern for a Basic Dress with Gathered Skirt, In-Seam Pockets, and Cap Sleeves

 I was planning to make a dress for my younger daughter.
 These are the sketches I did for the dress, with two sleeve variations: a cap sleeve and a long sleeve.